fmay/cay-demo/.guides/content/The-while-loop-45d1.md

 In Chapter 1 we developed the following algorithm for this problem:

 ![ddd](.guides/img/bjol_04_un02.png)

+Below is some pseudocode that describes the problem.

 ```
 Set year to 0, balance to 10000.